eda-ricercatore/admin-notes/skill-set/higher-end-roles/computer-security.md

 		* reusable security automation frameworks
 	- build strong partnerships with security and engineering teams, with a customer-focused mindset
 	- extended application security or red teaming experience with basic coding skills
++ senior embedded software engineer
+	- 4+ years of experience with embedded platforms, including Linux, Unix, Android, or VxWorks
+	- Knowledge of Software System Requirements Analysis, Design, Development, Integration, or Testing
+	- Experience in development with Virtual Environment, including VMWare/ESXi, Open Stack, Open vSwitch, or QEMU
+	- Experience with Software Reverse Engineering or debugging tools, including IDAPro, OllyDbg, gdb, or Ghidra
+	- Experience with vulnerability analysis and exploit development
++ embedded software engineer, mid
+	- Experience in Configuration, administration, and development with Virtual Environments, including VMWare ESXi, Open Stack, Open vSwitch, or QEMU
+	- Experience with development on embedded platforms, including Linux, Unix, Android, or VxWorks
+	- Experience with Software Reverse Engineering or debugging tools, including IDAPro, OllyDbg, or gdb
+	- Experience with vulnerability analysis and exploit development
 + skill set:
 	- deep insight of common threat actor methodologies, OWASP Top10 vulnerabilities and MITRE ATT&CK
 	- experience in IT auditing and technical assessments of networks, operating systems, cloud environments